Ben105m/rtd-tutorial/docs/source/functions.rst

 .. note::

-	This function is used when there is no thermal expansion coefficient defined, for each material.
+	This function is used when there is no defined thermal expansion coefficient, for each material.

 PIN_model()
 -------------------------